FifthRooter/koe/README.md

 14. Try to refine the prototype based on feedback
 15. Slowly lose hope
 16. Hope lost, queue despair
-17. Move on to the next shitty idea
+17. Move on to the next idea